 Since then this utility has grown considerably in functionality.
-It can read .check, .castep_bin, .chdiff, .cell and .pdb files, and write .cell, .cml, .pdb, .xyz, Gnuplot and .cube files.
+Version one grew to read .check, .castep_bin, .chdiff, .cell and .pdb files, and write .cell, .cml, .pdb, .xyz, Gnuplot and .cube files.
 It can form supercells, generate k-point meshes, find primitive cells, and generate k-points.
 It can extract band energies and k-point positions from .check files.
 It can perform both Fourier and trilinear interpolation to plot densities on given lines through cells.
 It has some degree of support for writing .fdf, SHELX97 and .cif files, and reading .res files.

-Version 2 of check2xsf (currently under development) also integrates with the excellent spglib symmetry finder, and provides access to functionality from that package.
+Version two, renamed c2x to reflect the growing functionality beyond simply converting .check files to .xsf files, added support for VASP and Onetep, and also integrates with the excellent spglib symmetry finder, and provides access to functionality from that package.
 This represents a merging of check2xsf with cellsym.

 This document was originally written around XCrysDen, but Jmol is now a good choice as well.
-XCrysDen has improved its image quality since these pages were written: the ethene π bond above is from a current (2016) version of XCrysDen.
+XCrysDen has improved its image quality since many of these pages were written: the ethene π bond above is from a recent (2016) version of XCrysDen.

 - Lines and Points (with gnuplot)